Crazy-Marvin/2048TelegramBot/bot/README.md

 ./venv/scripts/python -m gamebot
 ```

-For a persistent setup i would recommend a crontab, or a systemd service.
+For a persistent setup I would recommend a crontab or a systemd service.